Guidelines for Seeking Office of the Commissioner of Railroads

 2. Proposed timing of the project and construction completion date

-3. Concept plans or preliminary engineering design plans showing the proposed changes
+3. Concept plans or preliminary engineering design plans showing the proposed changes.

-4. The proposed cost apportionment for the project
+4. Proposed cost apportionment for the project

-The petition letter addressed to OCR should state the proposed timing, cost apportionment, and construction completion date for the project.
-The resolution should be attached after the petition letter.
-The concept plans or preliminary engineering design plans showing the proposed changes and any other exhibits should be filed as separate exhibits.
+The resolution, concept plans or preliminary engineering design plans showing the proposed changes, and any other petition attachments should be filed as separate exhibits.

 Please use the following naming conventions when filing pdf documents into ERF:

-Type of Submission | Description/File name | Example | Document type |
+| Type of Submission | Description/File name | Example | Document type |

-Petition letter with resolution attached | Ex.-[Party]-[Witness]-[Exhibit #] | Ex.-City-Miller-1 | Petition |
+| Ex.-[Party]-[Witness]-[Exhibit #] | Ex.-City-Miller-1 | Petition |

-Petition attachments/exhibits (concept plans or preliminary engineering design plans, other exhibits) | Ex.-[Party]-[Witness]-[Exhibit #-1, -2, -3, etc. | Ex.-City-Miller-1-1; Ex.-City-Miller-1-2; Ex.-City-Miller-1-3; etc. | Exhibit Offered |
+Petition attachments/exhibits (Resolution, concept plans or preliminary engineering design plans, other exhibits) | Ex.-[Party]-[Witness]-[Exhibit #-1, -2, -3, etc. | Ex.-City-Miller-1-1; Ex.-City-Miller-1-2; Ex.-City-Miller-1-3; etc. | Exhibit Offered |

-Testimony | [Testimony round]-[Party]-[Witness] | Direct-City-Miller | Testimony Offered |
+| Testimony | [Testimony round]-[Party]-[Witness] | Direct-City-Miller | Testimony Offered |

-Testimony Exhibits | Ex.-[Party]-[Witness]-[Exhibit # ] | Ex.-City-Miller-1 (start with -2 if this witness also submitted the petition) | Exhibit Offered |
+| Testimony Exhibits | Ex.-[Party]-[Witness]-[Exhibit # ] | Ex.-City-Miller-1 (start with -2 if this witness also submitted the petition) | Exhibit Offered |

 Correspondence